guolingege/apple-swift-protobuf/Documentation/INTERNALS.md

 - Audit all the `#if` directives in the code and tests that use at `swift(...)` to check the version being compiled against, and remove the ones that are no longer needed.
-- Update `Package.swift` and `SwiftProtobuf.podspec` files to list the
+- Update `Package.swift` and `AppleSwiftProtobuf.podspec` files to list the
   versions supported.
 Eventually the version specific `Package@*.swift` files will go away.